binyisu/PVEL-AD/README.md

 All researchers need to follow the instructions below to access the datasets.

-* Download and fill the **Datasets Request Form** (MUST be hand signed with date).
+* Download and fill the **Industrial Datasets Request Form** (MUST be hand signed with date).
 Please use institutional email address(es).
 Commercial emails such as Gmail and QQmail are NOT allowed.

-* Email the signed **Datasets Request Form** to Subinyi@buaa.edu.cn
+* Email the signed **Industrial Datasets Request Form** to Subinyi@buaa.edu.cn
 * The copyright of PVELAD dataset belongs to **Hebei University of Technology**.

 ![image](https://github.com/binyisu/PVEL-AD/blob/main/1648282192(1).png)